-Our certificate of incorporation will provide that the number of directors on our board will be fixed exclusively pursuant to resolution adopted by our board of directors.
-The exact number of members on our board of directors will be determined from time to time by resolution of a majority of our full board of directors.
-Upon completion of this offering, the size of our board of directors will be fixed at seven directors.
+Our certificate of incorporation provides that the number of directors on our board is to be fixed exclusively pursuant to resolution adopted by our board of directors.
+The exact number of members on our board of directors is to be determined from time to time by resolution of a majority of our full board of directors.
+Presently, the size of our board of directors is fixed at seven directors.

-Pursuant to our certificate of incorporation, each director will serve until his or her successor is duly elected and qualified, unless he or she resigns, dies, becomes disqualified or is removed.
-Our certificate of incorporation will further provide that generally, vacancies or newly created directorships in our board may only be filled by a resolution approved by a majority of our board of directors and any director so chosen will hold office until the next election of the class for which such director was chosen.
+Pursuant to our certificate of incorporation, each director is to serve until his or her successor is duly elected and qualified, unless he or she resigns, dies, becomes disqualified or is removed.
+Our certificate of incorporation further provides that, generally, vacancies or newly created directorships in our board may only be filled by a resolution approved by a majority of our board of directors and any director so chosen will hold office until the next election of the class for which such director was chosen.